maxxentropy/claudeops/commands/workflow/prd-kickstart.md

 - Leverages existing tracker templates
 - Compatible with current PRD storage structure
 - Works with both `/prdq` quick PRDs and full `/prd` documents

+## Path Resolution:
+- This command automatically uses repository-relative paths
+- All paths resolve to the repository root when in a git repository
+- Falls back to current directory when not in a repository
+- Set `CLAUDE_OUTPUT_ROOT` environment variable to override

 ## Example Usage:
 ```bash